ShakshamTaneja/ShakshamTaneja/README.md

 My work spans **cyber defense strategy, AI execution frameworks, secure browsers,
 education technology platforms, and legal-tech research models**.

+## 📘 Author

+TC_Shaksham is the author of **_The Velvet Femdomination_**, a long-form analytical work that examines
+**power dynamics, psychological influence, and interpersonal control mechanisms** in modern social
+and digital environments.

+The book is written as a **provocative socio-psychological study**, using metaphor, symbolism,
+and adversarial framing to explore how authority, perception, and emotional leverage operate
+beneath the surface of everyday interactions.

+Rather than presenting fiction or instruction, **_The Velvet Femdomination_** positions itself as:
+- Interpretive psychological analysis
+- Behavioral pattern observation
+- Philosophical inquiry into power, dominance, and agency
+- A critique of modern relationship narratives and social conditioning

+The writing style is intentionally confrontational and rhetorical, designed to challenge
+assumptions and provoke critical examination rather than provide prescriptive guidance.

+As an author, TC_Shaksham approaches writing the same way he approaches systems engineering:
+by deconstructing structures, exposing hidden mechanics, and forcing the reader to confront
+uncomfortable questions about influence, control, and autonomy.

+The book directly informs his broader work in **cybersecurity, artificial intelligence, and digital governance**,
+where understanding **human behavior** is treated as critically important as understanding code.

 This GitHub reflects **production thinking**, not tutorials.

 ---